YazanAlhusseini/RhythmRay/README.md

 )
    * [Download ECG Model ](https://github.com/YazanAlhusseini/RhythmRay/releases/download/v1.0/best_resnet1d.keras
 )
-   * Create a folder named `models` in the root directory and place these files inside it.

 Unzip ckpt_best.pt.zip to get ckpt_best.pt.
 There's no bundled thresholds_ptbxl.json in the release — it's optional.
 Without it, the ECG model just falls back to a flat 0.5 threshold for all 5 classes instead of calibrated per-class thresholds.